 The bottom line on the Mounjaro golden dose

 At Voy, we believe in safe, clinically supported weight loss using licensed GLP-1 weight loss medications.
-If you have questions about your medication, dosage, or results, your clinician can provide personalised advice to keep you on track.
+If you have questions about your medication, dosage, or results, your clinical team can provide personalised advice to keep you on track.

 Ready to start your weight loss journey?
-Through our clinically backed programme, you'll receive weekly medication, personalised guidance from our expert team, and educational tools in our app.
-Research shows that participants who actively engage with Voy's programme achieve better results and reach their goals sooner.
+Through our clinically backed treatment, you'll receive weekly medication, personalised guidance from our expert team, and educational tools in our app.
+Research shows that participants who actively engage with Voy's treatment achieve better results and reach their goals sooner.

 Find out if you’re eligible by taking this short quiz.